 In one sermon, he explained, “A tree consists of five parts: roots, trunks, branches, leaves, and fruits.”
 In another more colorful analogy, he likens the Virgin Mary to an elephant: Just as an elephant fears the smallest mouse, so Mary, who is a giant in her virtue and power, fears the least sin!
 These examples show how Anthony highly valued and valued the goodness of the world – because they really help us to understand God.
 The world is not contrary to God, it is a revelation of God’s goodness.

-If God sent us his Son – a real child whom St. Anthony firmly embraced – God’s goodness was even better manifested here on earth.
+If God sent us his Son – a real child whom.
+St. Anthony firmly embraced – God’s goodness was even better manifested here on earth.
 Jesus did not shy away from this world: he became part of it.
 Another Franciscan theologian, Jan Duns Scotus, said that even if mankind never sinned, Jesus would still be born into this world.
 He loved us so much that he wanted to participate in our humanity.
-These truths provide us with rich material for Advent meditations.
+These truths provide us with rich material for Advent meditations and prayer.

 What a great humility!